animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 - Those details include that I had to see the dentist for the damage the university did to me (the tooth chunks falling out from benzo-induced teeth calcification), and the university’s health insurance didn’t cover dental
 - And that I had to pay out of pocket for glasses, but with deadlines from the university, I missed the prescription filing deadline for the prescription I got for those glasses, and had to pay the full sum anyway, without even receiving the glasses I needed
 - I was seeing my therapist who I'd seen since 12th grade of high school, and Aetna (the university's health insurance policy) was charging me about $10 per session.
 Without warning, they stopped covering my therapist's regular prices and I ended up getting multiple bills in the hundreds of dollars from them.
 So I couldn't afford to see him anymore.
 This price gouging was years after any medical event or hospitalization, and unjustified by any reason.
 Not to mention, the severest of the traumas were induced by the university who was providing the health insurance as part of my employment.

-”Circumcision" details:

-I got a clamp iron.
-How to describe the other tool I used?

-“Saw knife” might not be what it’s called.
-A kitchen knife with really toothy edges that by all expectations should’ve sliced through with the full strength I was sawing it down by.
-I think “God” figured “good enough” after that, seeing as all my strength was used and, later in the hospital, a nurse (but no one else) saw and remarked on the slice/gash, which over the next weeks did heal.
-That (the part at the very tip of that sentence) is a miracle.

-There was a lot of confusion after the catatonia, so that information didn’t pass from nurse 1 to people N, or else “mania” wouldn’t have been the diagnosis, and more questions would’ve been asked.
-That nurse was just there to help thaw my legs to prevent hypothermia and frostbite.

-[add details about frostbite/hypothermia situation from MyChart, which notably includes nothing about any of teh details of the psychosis, including any circumcision]

-There was a Santa Clause who showed up.
-He wanted to say hi.
-It was odd.
-(The ambulance driver had a big bushy white beard that only now, as I’m remembering, do I sense some irony of humor about his rather out of the ordinary decision to visit me in the hospital room to check in, like coming off his ambulance sleigh to wish me a sardonic Christmas).

 #